Using Markdown with Eleventy

 eleventyConfig.addPlugin(RenderPlugin);

-}Note that the HTML <p>…</p> markup needs to be omitted as the rendered Markdown will be enclosed by a p element automatically by the Markdown renderer:
+}Note that the HTML <p>…</p> markup must be omitted because the Markdown renderer automatically encloses the rendered output within a p element:

 Term 1